Xiaofei-it/pinoc/README.md

 # Pinoc

-Pinoc is a novel library for dynamic classloader-free modification of an Android app,
+Pinoc is a novel library for dynamic classloader-free modification of an Android app.

 Specifically, Pinoc supports the code injection at the entrance to a Java method, the code replacement of a whole Java method, and the addition of a new Java method.